rdv-redivo/miscellaneous/README.md

-# miscellaneous
+# Techniques and Algorithms
-Miscellaneous Functions Learning
+Learning